leanderseige/steeringwheelarduino/README.md

 I have been asked for a PC steering wheel and I decided to not just buy one but to build our own steering wheel ourselves.

 Following some excellent sources on the internet it was not too hard to build our own simple steering wheel.
+The most important source were [@eglix](https://github.com/eglix)s videos on YT https://www.youtube.com/watch?v=OD7MRSHHSPQ and https://www.youtube.com/watch?v=OD7MRSHHSPQ and his 3D models of gears and the holder: https://github.com/eglix/Projeler/tree/master/DIY_SIM_Wheel

 ![wheel video 1](https://github.com/leanderseige/steeringwheelarduino/blob/main/media/photo.jpg)